en

 Bar Mexigan Sakae

-The Mexigan is a fast food mexican restaurant and sports bar.
+Mexigan is a fast-food Mexican restaurant and sports bar.
 Enjoy a Corona and tacos in a relaxed atmosphere.
-During Amigo Hour (17:00 – 19:00) enjoy your favourite drink for only half the price.
+During Amigo Hour (17:00 – 19:00) enjoy your favorite drink for only half the price.

 Bar Mexigan Sakae (バー メキシガン栄)